Croatian Catholic movement: History

 The fateful event in the development of the Croatian Catholic Movement (HKP) was the founding of the Christmas issue of the Catholic journal Riječke novine, the seniors – a circle around Petar Rogulja – publish their "first political program article", in which they take a view on the necessity of pursuing the "national unity of Slovenians, Croats and Serbs".
 When the seniors accepted the May Declaration of 1917 as a basis for their work on "national issues", it was quite evident that Rogulja's "Yugoslav orientation" of the HKP had won a decisive victory.
 "The Declaration" was politically at its highest when Antun Mahnić started publicly supporting it (1918).
 In 1918.
 HKS founded the Croatian People's Party, which were mostly clerical and also dominantly Yugoslav oriented, what produced a great unsuccessfulness in the new state – the Kingdom of Yugoslavia.

 In the new circumstances, a new lay Catholic organization appeared in 1920s –"Hrvatski orlovi", founded by Ivo Protulipac and Ivan Merz.
 Orlovi became a very popular and widespread Catholic youth organization in Croatia.
 Because of the Yugoslav regime oppressions "Orlovi" needs to work with the new name: "Križari" (1929).

 From the original HKP was nothing left except "Domagoj" and "Križari".
 Between "Križari" and "Domagoj" existed large disputes and disagreements.
-Aldo bishops tried in the 1930s to join together "Domagoj" and "Križari" in one Catholic action, but that was not possible.
+Aldo bishops tried in the 1930s to join "Domagoj" and "Križari" in one Catholic action, but that was not possible.

 After the Second World War in communist Yugoslavia all public religious activities connected with anticommunist politics were forbidden.